 The projected utilization rates were developed based on actual encounters for each type of service.
 The projected unit cost and allowed pmpm costs were developed based on actual fee-for-service incurred claims adjusted for contract scope.
 Appropriate trend factors were used to estimate claims for calendar year 2023.
-The overall pmpm was reconciled to Blue Shield overall capitation paid in the first half of the year 2021 and trended to 2023.
+The overall pmpm was reconciled to Blue Shield overall capitation paid in the year 2022 and trended to 2024.